Ten (Pearl Jam album): Packaging

 The album's cover art features the members of the band at the time of recording in a group pose and standing in front of a wood cut-out of the name "Pearl Jam", with their hands risen high and holding one another's.
 The wood cut-out was constructed by Jeff Ament.
 Ament said, "The original concept was about really being together as a group and entering into the world of music as a true band...a sort of all-for-one deal."
 Ament is credited for the album's artwork and art direction, Lance Mercer receives credit for photography, and both Lisa Sparagano and Risa Zaitschek are credited for design.
 Ament stated, "There was a bit of headbutting going on with the Sony art department at that time.
 The version that everybody got to know as the Ten album cover was pink and it was originally intended to be more of a burgundy color and the picture of the band was supposed to be black and white."
 Pearl Jam's original name was taken from the professional basketball player Mookie Blaylock.
 It was changed after the band signed to Epic Records, as record executives were concerned about intellectual property and naming rights following Blaylock's inking of an endorsement deal with Nike.
-In commemoration of the band's original name, the band titled its first album Ten after Blaylock's jersey number.
+In commemoration of the band's original name, the band titled Ten after Blaylock's jersey number.

 In some versions (mainly CD and cassette releases), the cover is in gatefold form, folded in such a way that only the band members' hands are visible.